 The council aims to spread awareness of local renewable energy generation and has done so through the promotion of the Solar Together Scheme and the installation of solar panels on multi-storey car parks and new developments to increase the generation of local renewable energy.

-Working with the Hertfordshire Climate Change and Sustainability Partnership(opens in new window) (HCCSP) to developing the Solar Together Hertfordshire, a scheme to bulk buys solar panels and battery storage, to ensure residents can install high-quality, roof-mounted solar panels at a competitive price.
-This innovative scheme is part of the Solar Together programme runs by iChoosr which started four years ago and now runs across the UK.
+Working with the Hertfordshire Climate Change and Sustainability Partnership(opens in new window) (HCCSP) to deliver the Solar Together Hertfordshire, a group buying scheme for solar panels and battery storage.
+The scheme enable residents to access high quality, roof-mounted solar PC systems at a competitive price.
+Delivered through iChoosr's Solar Together Programme, the scheme has been running in Hertfordshire since 2022.

 Find out more at Solar Together Hertfordshire (stevenage.gov.uk)